 Visa application procedures vary from embassy to embassy, so it's best to phone or consult their website first; with the French embassy in London, for example, you have to make an appointment.

-EU citizens (or other non-visa citizens) who stay longer than three months are officially supposed to apply for a carte de séjour (residence permit), for which you'll have to show proof of among other things a regular income or sufficient funds to support yourself during your stay.
-EU passports are rarely stamped, however, so there is no evidence of how long you've been in the country.
+Three types of visa are currently issued: a transit visa, valid for two months; a short-stay (court séjour) visa, valid for ninety days after the date of issue and good for multiple entries; and a long-stay (long séjour) visa, which allows for multiple stays of ninety days over three years, but which is issued only after an examination of an individual's circumstances.
+EU citizens (or other non-visa citizens) who stay longer than three months are officially supposed to apply for a Carte de Séjour, for which you'll have to show proof of adequate funds to support a long stay in France.
+However, EU passports are rarely stamped, so there is no evidence of how long you've been in the country.
 If your passport does get stamped, you can cross the border to Belgium or Germany, for example and re-enter for another ninety days legitimately.